 continuations but what happens when these are applied is still untold.

-function, that takes care of this
+The apply_continuation function, that takes care of this

 continuation application, is about the same size as

-and really they interact at a quite deep level.
+run_eval and really they interact at a quite deep level.

-calls apply_continuation
+run_eval calls apply_continuation and

-changes the evaluation context meaning
+apply_continuation changes the evaluation context meaning

 it influences what the next iteration of the evaluation loop does.